-Sue is owner of a 35-acre property in southeast Texas.
-Her historic property, Cottages on Mill Creek, is home to four Hipcamp listings — tent-camping by the creek, an RV hookup, a quaint cottage, and an over-60-yr-old renovated pole barn that can sleep up to six people.
-For three years, she has been welcoming the Hipcamp community to enjoy the solace that her land, animals, and farm that she cares for all with the intention of building a reverence and connection to our earth.
+Sue is the owner of a historic 35-acre property in southeast Texas.
+Her Hipcamp, Cottages on Mill Creek, is home to four unique camps — tent-camping by the creek, an RV hookup, a quaint cottage, and an over-60-yr-old renovated pole barn that can sleep up to six people.
+For three years, she has been welcoming the Hipcamp community to enjoy the solace that her land, animals, and farm have to offer.
 Inspired by Sue’s story?
 Start hosting campers who care about your land.

 Hipcamp: Tell us about your land and what makes it special.

 Sue: We moved to our property about 4 ½ years ago.
 We are on 35 acres, with a creek running through the center.
 The creek gives our property a multitude of personalities — pasture, forest, sandy beach, and deep creek banks.
 There is a piece of land to match any mood I have.
 In the last year I have added about 40 minutes worth of walking trails throughout the property.

 Hipcamp: Tell us about how you got started on Hipcamp.

 Sue: We operate the property as a bed and breakfast, and I had already thought about offering camping, as well as possibly hosting a camping festival, so I was very open to hosting.
 It is something I grew up doing, and I think it’s a great way to bring people together.

 Hipcamp: How would you describe your experience so far?

 Sue: I have thoroughly enjoyed the hosting experience.
 It doesn’t require any more effort than I care to put into it, and the things I have done (firepits, a few pieces of furniture) have been enjoyable.
 The guests we’ve had, to a person, have been thoughtful and respectful and generally beautiful and enjoyable people.